Can Romania become eastern Europe's new Bordeaux?

 “The problem we had and we are still having is the fact that Romania’s image is a bit stained,” said Gabriel Lacureanu, oenologist at the nearby Basilescu winery.

-Although Romania uses modern wine-making technology, a winter freeze and this summer’s scorching temperatures hit production, estimated to drop 30 percent from 4.1 million hectoliters in 2011 when it exported only 130,000 hl.
+Although Romania uses modern wine-making technology, a winter freeze and this summer’s scorching temperatures hit production, estimated to drop 30 percent from 4.1 million hectolitres in 2011 when it exported only 130,000 hl.

 Imports were nine times larger.

 “Romania has a great future.
 When I do (go to) London I see we have a nice big stand with Romania,” Lacureanu said.
-“But we’re standing there trying to literally grab people to come in and it’s a shame.” ($1 = 0.7749 euros) ($1 = 0.6192 British pounds)
+“But we’re standing there trying to literally grab people to come in and it’s a shame.”
+(Reporting by Ioana Patran; Editing by Radu Marinas and Paul Casciato)